tobac-project/tobac/doc/merge_split.rst

 This submodule is a post processing step to address tracked cells which merge/split.
 The first iteration of this module is to combine the cells which are merging but have received a new cell id (and are considered a new cell) once merged.
+This module uses a minimum euclidian spanning tree to combine merging cells, thus the postfix for the function is MEST.
 This submodule will label merged/split cells with a TRACK number in addition to its CELL number.

 Features, cells, and tracks are combined using parent/child nomenclature.